 To avoid this issue, always consult the vehicle’s manual or do a quick check on Google before swapping one oil for another.
 You should stick with the manufacturer’s recommendation.
 The wrong oil grade may cause white smoke.

-Fortunately, this problem is not too hard to amend, though you will probably be upset about replacing oil shortly after changing it previously.
+Fortunately, this problem is not too hard to amend, though you will probably be upset about replacing the oil shortly after changing it previously.

 A Cylinder is Cracked